True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 Merrillville police and the Bureau of Alcohol, Tobacco, Firearms and Explosives continue investigating what led to Fugate's homicide.

-Last month, the agencies described Fugate's homicide as brutal.
-ATF Senior Special Agent Thomas Ahern stated they remained vigilant in the investigation of the, "savage murder."
+In November of 2015, the agencies described Fugate's homicide as brutal.
+ATF Senior Special Agent Thomas Ahern stated they remained vigilant in the investigation of the "savage murder."

 A reward for $20,000 is being offered for any information leading to the arrest and conviction of those involved in Fugate's homicide.